jameshughes89/cs101/site/outline/outline.rst

 The purpose of the weekly labs is to give students hands-on experience.
 Labs will have required assigned work and will revolve around `Kattis <https://open.kattis.com/>`_.

-Labs begin on the 1st week of class for lab.
+Labs begin on the 1st week of class.

 Lab Procedure